UCL-EO/geog0111/docs/041_GDAL_timeseries.md

     ['2019-001', '2019-005', '2019-009', '2019-013', '2019-017', '2019-021', '2019-025', '2019-029', '2019-033', '2019-037', '2019-041', '2019-045', '2019-049', '2019-053', '2019-057', '2019-061', '2019-065', '2019-069', '2019-073', '2019-077', '2019-081', '2019-085', '2019-089', '2019-093', '2019-097', '2019-101', '2019-105', '2019-109', '2019-113', '2019-117', '2019-121', '2019-125', '2019-129', '2019-133', '2019-137', '2019-141', '2019-145', '2019-149', '2019-153', '2019-157', '2019-161', '2019-165', '2019-169', '2019-173', '2019-177', '2019-181', '2019-185', '2019-189', '2019-193', '2019-197', '2019-201', '2019-205', '2019-209', '2019-213', '2019-217', '2019-221', '2019-225', '2019-229', '2019-233', '2019-237', '2019-241', '2019-245', '2019-249', '2019-253', '2019-257', '2019-261', '2019-265', '2019-269', '2019-273', '2019-277', '2019-281', '2019-285', '2019-289', '2019-293', '2019-297', '2019-301', '2019-305', '2019-309', '2019-313', '2019-317', '2019-321', '2019-325', '2019-329', '2019-333', '2019-337', '2019-341', '2019-345', '2019-349', '2019-353', '2019-357', '2019-361', '2019-365']

+we can try to extract the information from these strings then.
+Let's build up to that, by considering a single example string, and work out how to deal with that.
+Once we know that, we can build a loop around it (e.g. in a list comprehension like we had for `[i for i in range(1,366,4)]`.

 ```python